 Whether you credit its lift-off in the Eighties with the arrival of Saint Vitus or Trouble or even Black Flag's My War side two, the true initial spark for the stoner-metal genre comes with those cough samples at the beginning of Black Sabbath's "Sweet Leaf."
 Even though the leaf wasn't the only chemical inspiration in the Sabbath repertoire, it was the most lasting — one that inspired an entire cadre of dragonauts to follow in Ozzy and Co.'s sonic smoke trails and "drop out of life with bong in hand."
-Here Revolver celebrates some of the greatest records to emerge from the marriage of riff and weed, whether at the hands of the Birmingham gods themselves or a bunch of codeine-swilling rednecks from North Carolina.
+Here Revolver celebrates some of the best stoner metal albums to emerge from the marriage of riff and weed, whether at the hands of the Birmingham gods themselves or a bunch of codeine-swilling rednecks from North Carolina.
 Below are 10 absolutely mandatory stoner-doom records.

 And so it all began, with a tape loop of the riff lord himself, Tony Iommi, coughing from a joint he was toking with Ozzy Osbourne — maybe the most epic smoke sesh in the history of epic metal smoke seshes.
 What follows is a master class in stoner doom.
 Not just "Sweet Leaf," which the band recorded while actually stoned, but also "Children of the Grave" "Into the Void," "Lord of This World" — songs that saw Iommi downtuning one and a half steps to alleviate the pain of playing on his severed finger tips, but also to produce a "bigger, heavier sound."
 God, did he ever.